KhumaloAugustine/music_preference_dashboard/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE) (You can create a LICENSE file if you wish).
+This project is open-source and available under the [MIT License](LICENSE).